Domain name auto renewal from GoDaddy: what is it, how does it work…

 And you’re all done!

-Is domain auto renewal enough?
+Is domain name auto renewal enough?

 Due to the reasons we’ve mentioned above, many users prefer auto domain renewals.
 It’s also important to keep in mind that opting for auto renewal for your domain isn’t enough by itself when it comes to protecting it.
 Before we end our article, let us make a few reminders:

 We do notify you by email when the time for auto renewal is getting close.
-And we also contact you via email when there’s a problem with your payment method we have on file.
+And we also contact you via email when there’s a problem with the payment method we have on file.
 Having said that, here is another reminder:

 At GoDaddy, we don’t charge our customers without their approval.
 If it looks like “you’ve been charged without notice,” this might be because you have auto renewals on.
 Don’t forget; auto renewal isn’t available only for domains, but for our other products as well.
 If you’ve selected auto renewal, your payment is processed and your products are updated automatically before their expiration date.